simontelephonics/gvsip.info/README.md

 ---------------------
 * Google Voice app for Android
 * Obihai 200/202/212 (ATA), 1022/1032/1062/2062/2162/2182 (IP Phone)
-* [Asterisk "naf" fork](https://github.com/naf419/asterisk/tree/gvsip) - work in progress.
-Discussion at [DSLReports](https://www.dslreports.com/forum/r32016984-Asterisk-Google-Voice-SIP-testing-and-technical-discussion)
+* [Asterisk "naf" fork](https://github.com/naf419/asterisk/tree/gvsip) - Now merged into the Asterisk source ([Asterisk/master](https://github.com/asterisk/asterisk/tree/master)), this was a set of patches used to support Google Voice SIP.
+Use [this sample config](asterisk.md) to connect Asterisk to Google Voice.
 * [Incredible PBX 13-13 for CentOS 6.9 implementation of GVSIP-NAF](http://nerdvittles.com/?p=26204)
 * [Incredible PBX 13-13 for Raspberry Pi implementation of GVSIP-NAF](http://nerdvittles.com/?p=26267)